-(MOCO or Musk Ox Company, founded by Nancy Bender.)
+(MOCO or Musk Ox Company, originally founded by Nancy Bender.)

-All MOCO Qiviut Yarns are currently in stock and will remain available!
+All MOCO Qiviut Yarns are currently in stock!

 MOCO Yarns & Fibers Qiviut Sample Cards $10.00, including postage.